 Cubits customers have to verify their accounts with a passport or other government issued identification.
 Instead of uploading your most valued personal data to a Bitcoin exchange, you go through the verification process through IDnow.
 IDnow is a trusted online identification provider based in Germany with an impressive (and quickly verifiable) customer list including some of the biggest banks in Europe.

 I was most impressed by the IDnow Video-Ident service that connected me with a lovely accented German who guided me through the verification process over video chat.
-I had to smile to my webcam and show my passport and its holograms, but they didn’t ask for my credit card as Cex.io’s verification process required.
+I’d to smile to my webcam and show my passport and its holograms, but they didn’t ask for my credit card as Cex.io’s verification process required.
 Video-Ident uses HTML 5 getUserMedia() so that modern browsers can access the camera and microphone directly rather than relying on any plugins or apps.
 Though you can also opt to go through the verification process through an app on your phone.

 I felt quite comfortable sharing my papers over an encrypted video chat with an agency.
 The one thing I’d criticize about IDnow is that they don’t use an Extended Validation certificate (“EV cert”), but only a domain validation certificate.
 An EV cert would have helped establish trust.